Gregory Spears: Career

 His opera Fellow Travelers, adapted from the novel of the same name by Thomas Mallon with a libretto by Greg Pierce, premiered at Cincinnati Opera on June 17, 2016 and has since then been produced across the United States and has garnered many positive reviews.
 Anthony Tommasini in The New York Times wrote: "Originality in the arts is a vague and overhyped virtue.
 Few works are completely original.
 All creative artists borrow from others, both masters they revere and contemporaries they may be in competition with.
-Still, originality just comes through sometimes, as the composer Gregory Spears demonstrates in his personal, boldly quirky score for the wrenching, and sadly timely, opera “Fellow Travelers."
+Still, originality just comes through sometimes, as the composer Gregory Spears demonstrates in his personal, boldly quirky score for the wrenching, and sadly timely, opera Fellow Travelers."
 And John von Rhein wrote in the Chicago Tribune: "Spears is unusually sensitive to the irregular cadences of American speech, and his setting of words to music is masterly...
 "Fellow Travelers" is one of the most accomplished new American operas I have encountered in recent years."
 Since its world premiere, it has received over 13 productions by companies such as Lyric Opera of Chicago, Prototype Festival, Minnesota Opera, Florida Grand Opera, Boston Lyric Opera, Des Moines Metro Opera, Virginia Opera, Arizona Opera, and more.

-His latest opera Castor and Patience was commissioned for Cincinnati Opera's 100th anniversary season with an original libretto by Tracy K. Smith.
+His opera Castor and Patience was commissioned for Cincinnati Opera's 100th anniversary season with an original libretto by Tracy K. Smith.
 The world premiere was delayed due to the COVID-19 pandemic from 2020 to July 2022.
 The opera received a Critic's Pick from The New York Times and was also named in The New York Times Best Classical Music Performances of 2022.
-Zachary Woolfe in his review for The New York Times describes the work: "The agonies and pleasures of “Castor and Patience,”... are like those of a less densely orchestrated Puccini.
-As in “Tosca,” “La Bohème” or “Madama Butterfly,” unabashedly, even shamelessly effusive vocal lines draw us poignantly close to characters in a rending situation: here, a Black family riven by disagreement over whether to sell part of a precious plot of land."
+Zachary Woolfe in his review for The New York Times describes the work: "The agonies and pleasures of Castor and Patience,... are like those of a less densely orchestrated Puccini.
+As in Tosca, La bohème or Madama Butterfly, unabashedly, even shamelessly effusive vocal lines draw us poignantly close to characters in a rending situation: here, a Black family riven by disagreement over whether to sell part of a precious plot of land."

-Gregory Spears and Tracy K. Smith's upcoming opera The Righteous is commissioned by Santa Fe Opera and will make its world premiere there in summer 2024.
+Gregory Spears and Tracy K. Smith's opera The Righteous was commissioned by Santa Fe Opera and made its world premiere there in summer 2024.
+The opera received a Critic's Pick from The New York Times and was shortlisted for an International Opera Award.

-He currently teaches composition at State University of New York at Purchase.
+He currently teaches composition at State University of New York at Purchase and New York University.